RakhithJK/BishopFox-sliver-wiki/Transport-Encryption.md

-This document describes the way Sliver implants secure communication back to the C2 server. __NOTE:__ This does not apply when mTLS or WireGuard are used.
+ __⚠️ NOTE:__ This document does not apply when mTLS or WireGuard are used.

 # Versions 1.5.0+